anmol1455/flask-money/README.md

  # Tests
  * home page with money requests table and money sent table  which can be only by users of web app to another user.
- A user can request and send money from another user.
+ A user can request and send money from/to another user.
  <img src='https://github.com/anmol1455/flask-money/blob/main/testcase%20images/Screenshot%20(2).png'>

  * All transaction page with sent money and recieved money data by the user